 6.0 Discussion

-The ethanol leaf extract of Pygeum africanum was evaluated for its anticonvulsant properties using various seizure models, including Picrotocin-, Strychnine-, Isoniazid-, and Pilocarpine-induced seizures.
+The ethanol leaf extract of Pygeum africanum was evaluated for its anticonvulsant properties using various seizure models, including Picrotoxin-, Strychnine-, Isoniazid-, and Pilocarpine-induced seizures.
 Interestingly, the extract did not exhibit anticonvulsant activity against Strychnine-induced seizures.
-However, it demonstrated protective effects against Picrotocin-induced seizures, suggesting its potential as an anticonvulsant agent.
+However, it demonstrated protective effects against Picrotoxin-induced seizures, suggesting its potential as an anticonvulsant agent.
 Meanwhile, it has a partial effect against pilocarpine-and isoniazid-induced seizure.
 The glycine receptor plays a crucial role in regulating inhibitory neurotransmission in the central nervous system.
 As a result, this receptor has emerged as a potential target for the development of antiepileptic drugs.
 Strychnine-induced seizures are attributed to the blockade of strychnine-sensitive glycine receptors, leading to increased postsynaptic excitability and sustained neural activity in the brainstem and spinal cord.
 In this study the extract did not nullify strychnine-induced convulsion in mice, it is therefore indicates that extract did not interacts with glycine receptors or related pathways.
 This implied that extract did not contain bioactive compounds that modulate glycinergic inhibitory neurotransmission, to exert its anticonvulsant effects.

 Systemic administration of pilocarpine induces in animal model of intractable epilepsy, characterized by temporal lobe seizures.
 As a non-selective muscarinic agonist, pilocarpine's effects can be used to evaluate potential treatments for temporal lobe epilepsy.
 Notably, our extract demonstrated protective effects against pilocarpine-induced status epilepticus, suggesting its potential utility in treating temporal lobe epilepsy or other partial seizures.
 This is supported by our survival curve analysis and hazard ratio calculations, which indicate a lower risk of death compared to untreated populations.
 The anticonvulsant properties of the extract may be attributed to its constituent secondary metabolites, including alkaloids, saponins, and sterols.